 Garden basics: what to consider

-- Wind – The wind can cause a lot of havoc to vegetation, which is why it’s important to determine how much wind is your garden exposed to?
-Which direction do the warm and cold winds come from?
-Are there any natural windbreakers – like trees or buildings – already present in your garden that you can take advantage of, or, will you need to construct windbreaks?
+- Wind – The wind can cause a lot of havoc to vegetation, which is why it’s important to determine how much wind your garden exposed to.
+Next, figure out which direction do the warm and cold winds come from?
+Are there any natural windbreakers – like trees or buildings – already present in your garden that you can take advantage of, or, will you need to construct them instead?

 - Water – All plants need water to grow.
 Some important considerations for this is checking if your garden has good drainage because if there is too much rain, it can be damage some plants that need less water than others.
-One way to check the drainage is to dig a few small holes in different positions, filling them with water and timing how long it takes to drain away.
-A rate of between one and six inches per hour indicates good drainage, while any more or less than this indicates excessive drainage (sandy soil) or poor drainage (clay soil), both of which can be improved by adding compost or mulch.
+One way to check the drainage is to dig a few small holes in different positions, fill them with water and time how long the water takes to drain away.
+Good drainage rate range from one and six inches per hour, while any more or less than this indicates excessive drainage (usually with sandy soil) or poor drainage (usually with clay soil).
+These can be improved by adding compost or mulch.

 - Soil – The fourth important component in any good garden – especially an edible one – is ensuring that the soil is of high quality.
 The plants will feed off the nutrition from the soil and then you will eat those plants, so you want to make sure that they get adequate nourishment.
 The ideal soil for your garden should be free draining, rich in organic matter and have a neutral to slightly acidic pH level (6 to 7).
-To see whether the pH needs adjusting, (available from any plant nursery and invest in a soil test kit.
-Acidic soils can be adjusted by digging in calcium (i.e. lime), while alkaline soils can be improved over time by adding sulphur and compost.
+To see whether the pH levels need adjusting, go to any plant nursery and invest in a soil test kit.
+Acidic soils can be adjusted by digging in calcium (i.e. lime), while alkaline soils can be improved over time by adding sulphur and compost to them.

 Designing and landscaping your edible garden

 Once you have a rough idea of what you intend to grow in your garden, it’s time to consider the design and make it practical, aesthetically pleasing and easy to access and maintain.

-If your garden is a kitchen garden, you should try and locate it as close to the house as possible so that you can just pop out and grab what you need, be it veggies, herbs or other edibles.
+If your garden is a kitchen garden, you should try and locate it as close to the house as possible so that you can just pop out and grab whatever veggies, herbs or other edibles that you need.
 In permaculture terms, this is known as the ‘oftenest-nearest’ principle, where plants are located according to how often they’re used.

-If you want to make it easier to access your garden, raised garden beds are a good idea and the edges can double as garden benches when you just want to sit and soak up some sun.
-If you choose to raise the garden beds, choose stone borders over timber, as timber tends to rot over time and stone faced beds will help warm the soil faster and keep it warmer for longer, helping to extend the season for your plants
+If you want to make it easier to access your garden, raised garden beds are a good idea and the edges can double as garden benches when you just want to sit outside to soak up some sun.
+If you choose to raise the garden beds, choose stone borders over timber ones because timber tends to rot over time and stone faced beds will help warm the soil faster for longer, helping to extend the summer season for your plants.

-Other ways to protect your edible plants is by incorporating walls into your garden can also be beneficial, as they’ll not only act as windbreaks and provide climbing space for espaliers and vines, but also provide an aesthetically pleasing backdrop for your garden, particularly if constructed using bricks or stone.
-If you’re opting for a stone option, stone cladding is a more affordable option if your budget won’t stretch to building an entire wall made of stones.
+Other ways to protect your edible plants is by incorporating walls into your garden as they’ll not only act as windbreaks but also provide climbing space for espaliers and vines, along with being an aesthetically pleasing backdrop for your garden, particularly if the wall is constructed using bricks or stone.
+If you’re opting for a stone option, stone cladding is a more affordable solution if your budget won’t stretch to building an entire wall made of stones.
 Check out our stone cladding online here or visit our Sydney showroom in Glebe for inspiration and ideas.

-Installing clear divisions and paths between your garden beds and around the garden’s perimeter is a wise idea so that visitors and others do not trample through the garden and destroy your hard work.
-The best materials for this are stone pavers or stepping stones are the perfect choice.
-They look good, are easy to clean and provide sure footing and if weed block is laid under them, they will keep weeds at bay as well.
+Installing clear divisions and paths between your garden beds and the garden’s perimeter is a wise idea so that visitors and others do not trample through the garden and destroy your hard work.
+The best materials for this are stone pavers or stepping stones because they look good, are easy to clean and provide sure footing.
+If you add weed block under them, they will keep weeds at bay as well.
 So it’s really a win-win-win solution for your edible gardening needs.